cbarkachi/enroll-in-tigerhub-courses/README.md

 Start by installing the required packages pip3 install -r requirements.txt

-I've added the latest Windows version of the web driver to the repo but you should probably update to the latest version for your platform--even if you're on Windows--[here](https://chromedriver.chromium.org/downloads).
+I've added the latest Windows version of the web driver to the repo but you should update to the latest version for your platform--even if you're on Windows--[here](https://chromedriver.chromium.org/downloads).

 Optimal usage: schedule the enroll_courses.py to run about a minute before the scheduled enrollment time.
 After navigating to the right page and logging you in, the script is set to wait until the exact enrollment time.